 Can I pay for sessions with my Flexible Spending Account (FSA)?

 As a private practitioner who is not on any insurance panels, my services for your care might be covered on an out of network basis, or eligible for coverage by your FSA.
-That means you pay my full fee at each session and I provide you with a receipt that you can send to your insurance carrier to file a claim for reimbursement, or send to your employer for reimbursement from your FSA.
+That means you pay my full fee at the end of each session and I provide you with a receipt that you can send to your insurance carrier to file a claim for reimbursement, or send to your employer for reimbursement from your FSA.

 What are your fees?